 Industrial production in the United States increased 5.90 percent in August of 2021 over the same month in the previous year.
 Industrial output growth slowed for a fourth month after growing 17.8 percent in April due to low base effects from last year.
 Manufacturing increased 5.9 percent, mining 10.3 percent and utilities 2.1 percent. source: Federal Reserve

 Industrial Production in the United States averaged 3.58 percent from 1920 until 2021, reaching an all time high of 62 percent in July of 1933 and a record low of -33.70 percent in February of 1946.
 This page provides the latest reported value for - United States Industrial Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Industrial Production in the United States is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in the United States to stand at 2.00 in 12 months time.
-In the long-term, the United States Industrial Production is projected to trend around 1.10 percent in 2020, according to our econometric models.
+Industrial Production in the United States is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Industrial Production is projected to trend around 3.60 percent in 2022 and 3.20 percent in 2023, according to our econometric models.